nathan-bottomley/eleventy-plugin-podcaster.com/content/docs/optional-features.md

   .
 }
 ```

 > [!Note]
-> These features aren't specific to the task of creating a podcast website, and so it's completely safe to ignore them.
-However, I use each of them in some or all of my podcasting websites, so I've decided to include them.
+> These features aren't specific to podcast websites, and it's completely safe to ignore them.
+However, I use some of them in all of my podcasting websites, so I've decided to include them.